Deep-Perception/prometheus-setup/README.md

 ## Initial Setup on clean Ubuntu 22.04 or 24.04 LTS Desktop Installation

 1. Clone this repo on to the target machine `git clone https://github.com/Deep-Perception/prometheus-setup.git`
+2. Optional - checkout a specific release using tags such as: `git checkout v1.1.0`
-2. Navigate to the setup script folder `cd prometheus-setup/setup`
+3. Navigate to the setup script folder `cd prometheus-setup/setup`
-3. Run `./setup.sh` and reboot when prompted.
+4. Run `./setup.sh` and reboot when prompted.

 For systems with both Intel/AMD and NVIDIA cards, if you want to disable support for nvidia, you can run `./setup --disable-nvidia`.
 This skips the NVIDIA card detection and VA-API will be used for H264 en/decode purposes.